gregoryclayton/design/README.md

 # design
 <h3><i>elements &amp; philosophies</h3></i>

-Most of my ideas and philosophies on digital design can be found in these aesome articles:
+Most of my ideas and philosophies on digital design can be found in these awesome articles:
 - digital/natural
 - digital expressionism
 - dense imagery